mage/mage-sdk-js/ReadMe.md

 npm install --save mage-sdk-js.archivist
 ```

-You can find the all available MAGE client modules on [NPM](https://www.npmjs.com/search?q=mage-sdk-js).
+You can find all available MAGE client modules on [NPM](https://www.npmjs.com/search?q=mage-sdk-js).

 ## Read more